lx-0/nestjs-playground/nestjs-mongoose/README.md

 ## Typings of (Aggregate) Paginate V2 Plugins

-The typings are not delivered with their npm packages, therefore they have been defined as custom typings in folder `types`.
+The typings of [Aggregate Paginate V2](https://github.com/aravindnc/mongoose-aggregate-paginate-v2) and [Paginate V2](https://github.com/aravindnc/mongoose-paginate-v2) are not delivered with their npm packages, therefore they have been defined as custom typings in folder `types`.

 ## Installation